gomorpheus/morpheus-apidoc/source/includes/_cypher.md

 ttl | `0` | Time to Live.
 The lease duration in seconds, or a human readable format eg. `15m`, `8h`, `7d`.
 The default is `0` meaning Never expires.
 This only is applied if the cypher does not yet exist and is created. value | | The secret value to be stored.
 This is only parsed if `type` is passed as `string`.

-The `secret` mountpoint is capable of storing the entire JSON object as key=value pairs, or just a single string.
+The `secret` mount is capable of storing the entire JSON object as key=value pairs, or just a single string.
 To store a string instead, use the `value` query parameter instead of JSON, or pass `type=string`.

 There are a couple of special keys that the API will look for in the payload.